symfony/symfony-docs/service_container.rst

 This tells the container that the ``$logger`` argument to ``__construct`` should use service whose id is ``monolog.logger.request``.

-.. versionadded:: 4.2

-    Since Monolog Bundle 3.5 each channel already into container by type-hinted alias.
-    Instead of explicit declare configuration ``$logger: '@monolog.logger.request'`` just use variable in the constructor signature: ``Psr\Log\LoggerInterface $requestLogger``.
-    More info in the part about :ref:`how to autowire monolog channels <monolog-autowire-channels>`.

 .. _container-debug-container:

 For a full list of *all* possible services in the container, run: